 Sprott Resource Holdings Inc. (formerly Adriana Resources Inc. or "ADI") (together with its subsidiaries, "SRHI" or the "Company") was incorporated under the laws of British Columbia and continued under the Canada Business Corporations Act ("CBCA").
 The primary purpose of the Company is to invest in the natural resource sector.
-The Company currently has investments in mining, agriculture and energy production and services and has initiated its transition from a private equity firm to a diversified resource holding company.
+The Company currently has investments in mining, agriculture and energy production and services and has initiated its transition from a publicly listed private equity company to a diversified resource holding company.